A review of the biosecurity import requirements for fresh longan fruit from Vietnam

 We are conducting a review of the biosecurity import requirements for fresh longan fruit (Dimocarpus longan) from Vietnam.

 We will conduct the risk analysis in three key steps:

-- Release the final risk analysis report around mid-2019, following consideration of stakeholder comments.
+- Release the final report later in 2019, following consideration of stakeholder comments.

 A summary of the risk analysis background and process is available in the

 This risk analysis was initiated in response to a market access request for fresh longan fruit from Vietnam to Australia.
 Longan fruit is Vietnam’s highest horticultural priority for new market access.

 Australia, as a World Trade Organization (WTO) member, must meet its international obligations by assessing market access requests (import proposals) and developing the least trade restrictive and scientifically justified import conditions where required.
 Our trading partners use the same principles when assessing Australian market access requests.

 The draft report proposes that imports of fresh longan fruit from all commercial production areas in Vietnam be permitted, subject to a range of biosecurity requirements.

 The draft report identifies 11 quarantine pests and two regulated articles (thrips) associated with longans from Vietnam that require risk management measures, in combination with operation systems, to achieve Australia’s appropriate level of protection: